artnoage/Optimal-Transport-GAN/README.md

 training similar to the case of the one Gaussian.

 A more dynamic way of changing the number of gaussian and assigning individual variances may result in better data representation.
+Also some targeted drop of nodes may result in better fits.

 ### Experimental Training